-Data Matrix barcode is a two-dimensional type of code used widely in industry for marking small parts and items due to its high data density and reliability.
+The Data Matrix barcode is a two-dimensional type of code used in industry for marking small parts and items due to its high data density and reliability.

 A Data Matrix Barcode

 Finder pattern—The L-shaped lines at the bottom and left of the code are called "finder pattern".
-It is used by the readers for orientation, adjustment and to correct distortion.
+It's used by the readers for orientation, customization, and correcting distortion.

-Module size&mdashthe smallest cell in the code graphical representation.
-The module size is recommended to be at least 2x2 printed dots for better readability.
+Module size—the smallest cell in the code graphical representation.
+The module size is recommended to be 2x2 printed dots for readability.

-Timing pattern&mdashThe lines at the top and right of the code are called "timing pattern".
+Timing pattern—The lines at the top and right of the code are called "timing pattern".
 It provides information about the barcode size.

-Data area&mdashThe area surrounded by the finding pattern and timing pattern.
+Data area—The area surrounded by the finding pattern and timing pattern.
 Contains the modules that encode the barcode contents.